Course Syllabus

 Monday, Feb 12 Miscellaneous discussion and program grading

-Wedesday, Feb 14 P5 technical introduction and Discussion
+Wedesday, Feb 14 P5 technical introduction Links to an external site. and Discussion

 Monday, Feb 19 (no class, President's Day)